wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 WP Starter assumes that WordPress is installed via Composer, and popular WordPress packages include default themes and plugins (Twenty* themes, "Hello Dolly" and "Akismet" plugins).

 Because WP Starter normally uses a non-standard WP content folder located outside of WordPress folder, those default themes and plugins are not recognized by WordPress.

 The scope of this step is to move the default plugins and themes from the `/wp-content` folder to the project content folder, so that WordPress will recognize them.

 The main setting affecting this step is `move-content` that can be set to`true` to enable the step.
 When `false` (default) this step is skipped at all.
 The value of the setting can also be *"ask"* and if so WP Starter will aks user before moving the files.

-When the `register-theme-folder` setting is `true` WP Starter enforce `move-content` to be `false` (so skipping this step) because default themes will be available anyway and otherwise a non-existing theme folder would be registered.
+When the `register-theme-folder` setting is `true` WP Starter will also skip this step because default themes will be available anyway and otherwise a non-existing theme folder would be registered.

 ### `ContentDevStep`

 Often a WP Starter project is made of a `composer.json` and little less, because WordPress "content" packages: plugins, themes, and MU-plugins are pulled from *separate* Composer packages.

-However, it happens that project developer want to place project-specific "content" packages in the same repository of the project, because it does not worth to have a separate package for them or because being very project specific there's no place to reuse them and consequently no reason to maintain them separately.
+However, it happens that project developers want to place project-specific "content" packages in the same repository of the project, because it does not worth to have a separate package for them or because being very project specific there's no place to reuse them and consequently no reason to maintain them separately.

 One way to do this is to just place those project-specific plugins or themes in the project WP content folder, which is the folder that will make them recognizable by WordPress, but it is also the folder where Composer will place plugins and themes pulled via separate packages.